Keep it Fresh: How to Store Eggs

 - Yolks: Egg yolks require special treatment.
 The gelation property of yolk causes it to thicken or gel when frozen.
 If frozen as-is, egg yolks eventually become so gelatinous they are almost impossible to use in a recipe.
 To help slow this process, beat in either ⅛ tsp (0.5 mL) salt or 1½ tsp (7mL) sugar or corn syrup per ¼ cup (50 mL) egg yolks (4 yolks).
 Label the container with the number of yolks, the date, and whether you've added salt (for main dishes) or sweetener (for baking or desserts)

-- Hard-cooked: Hard-cooked yolks can be frozen to use later for toppings or garnishes.
+- Hard boiled: Hard boiled yolks can be frozen to use later for toppings or garnishes.
 Carefully place the yolks in a single layer in a saucepan and add enough water to come at least 1 inch above the yolks.
 Cover and quickly bring just to boil.
 Remove from heat and let stand, covered, in the hot water for about 15 minutes.
 Remove with a slotted spoon, drain well and package for freezing.
-Hard-cooked whole eggs and whites become tough and watery when frozen, so don't freeze them.
+Hard boiled whole eggs and whites become tough and watery when frozen, so don't freeze them.

 Cooking with Frozen Eggs